drscotthawley/drscotthawley.github.io/_posts/2017-2-23-Following-Gravity.md

 ## Optimization Basics: Gradient Descent

 Let's put the "sample problem" aside for now, and talk about the general problem of optimization.
-Often we may wish to minimize some function $f(x)$.
+Often we may wish to minimize some function $$f(x)$$.
 In science, doing so may enable us to fit a curve to our data, as we'll do below.
 Similarly,'machine learning' systems often operate on the basis of minimizing a 'cost' function to discern patterns in complex datasets.

-Thus we want to find the value of $x$ for which $f(x)$ is the smallest.
+Thus we want to find the value of $$x$$ for which $$f(x)$$ is the smallest.
 A graph of such a function might look like this...

 ```python